 The Radium Hot Springs are located just inside the gates of Kootenay National Park as you enter into the Village of Radium.
-The name ‘Radium Hot Springs’ came from the discovery, in 1913, that the water in the now world-famous open-air, odorless mineral pools contained radium.
+The name ‘Radium Hot Springs’ came from the discovery, in 1913, that the water in the now world-famous open-air, odorless, natural mineral pools contained radium.
 Thousands come annually to bathe in the warm waters, surrounded by the magnificent rock walls where you can often view Bighorn Sheep and Rocky Mountain wildlife.
-There’s no place better to soak your tired muscles at the end of a busy day while enjoying the natural surroundings.
+There’s no place better to relax your tired muscles at the end of a busy day while enjoying the natural surroundings.

 In autumn, hundreds of Rocky Mountain bighorn sheep descend from the higher elevations into the village where they make their winter homes.
 You will see them wandering across the roads and dining on the lawns of the residents.
 Drivers are urged to be ever alert for the animals.

 In Kootenay National Park, you may come across other Rocky Mountain wildlife such as goats, bears, white-tailed deer, moose, wolves, coyotes, and other species.

-You can enjoy a variety of dining experiences in Radium, everything from a freshly-brewed cup of locally roasted coffee in a quaint café, to a delicious pizza, a great burger or authentic European cuisine.
+You can enjoy a variety of dining experiences in Radium Hot Springs, everything from a freshly-brewed cup of locally roasted coffee in a quaint café, to a delicious pizza, a great burger or authentic European cuisine.
 If you decide to eat in, everything you need can be found at the Mountainside Market.